-There is considerable debate on this section of the Tanakh among the scholars, both Jewish and Christian.
-Here are some of my thoughts on this.
-They are by no means exhaustive.
-As always I invite your questions and comments.
+There is ongoing debate on this section of Micah among the scholars, both Jewish and Christian.

-First, remember that Micah was a contemporary of Isaiah living during the reign of King Hezekiah of Judah during the Assyrian attack on Jerusalem.
-Klal Israel was under siege and like Isaiah, Micah was addressing their concerns.
-Unless the text says otherwise (which it does not) the initial assumption should be that he was writing to his fellow Jews alive at that time:Micah 4:13 Micah Arise and thresh, O daughter of Zion, for I will make your horn iron, and I will make your hooves copper; and you shall crush many nations, and you shall devote their plunder to the Lord, and their wealth to the Lord of all the earth.It is true that "they" [i.e. the Assyrians] HAVE laid siege against Klal Israel and against Jerusalem, but Israel will be victorious under the leadership of the person referenced next -- Of course Babylon not the Jews took out Assyria as I will comment on below.
+First, remember that Micah was a contemporary of Isaiah, living during the reign of King Hezekiah of Judah during the Assyrian attack on Jerusalem.
+Klal Israel was under siege and like Isaiah, Micah was addressing their imminent concerns.
+Unless the text says otherwise (which it does not) the initial contextual assumption should be that the prophet was writing to his fellow Jews alive at that time:Micah 4:13 Arise and thresh, O daughter of Zion, for I will make your horn iron, and I will make your hooves copper; and you shall crush many nations, and you shall devote their plunder to the Lord, and their wealth to the Lord of all the earth.It is true that "they" [i.e. the Assyrians] HAVE laid siege against Klal Israel and against Jerusalem, this is the context, but Israel will be victorious under the leadership of the person referenced next -- Of course Babylon, not the Jews, took out Assyria as I will comment on below.

 In his comments Rashi reminds us that certain things will have to happen to signify the coming of HaMashiach (i.e. THE Messiah).
-IF these verses are talking about the Messiah, all of the other requirements must also be met for his arrival.
+IF these verses are interpreted as talking about the Messiah, all of the other requirements must still be met for his arrival.
 These include: